mnastorg/MAMBA_PROJECT/README.md

 Codes are usually organized in the following order : The __main__ files which contains the principal functions and the other Python files that are located in the different folders.

-If you don't want to change anything in the code you only have to run those __main__ files.
+If you don't want to change anything in the code, then you only have to run those __main__ files.
 To do it, we use the python prompt **ipython** but you can also use Spyder or any other Python file interpreter.
 We use Atom to vizualise and edit Python files.

 The basic commands are the following :

-1. Open a Terminal window and go the project's folder
+1. Open a Terminal window and go the project's folder.
-2. Activate mamba_macos environment : **conda activate mamba_macos**
+2. Activate mamba_macos environment : **conda activate mamba_macos**.
-3. Open ipython : **ipython**
+3. Open ipython : **ipython**.
 4. Then you have to run the __main__ file that you're interested in.
-For instance, if you want to use fitting programm : **run main_fitting**
+For instance, if you want to use fitting programm : **run main_fitting**.
 5. Once you did that you only have to launch the function that interest you with the corresponding correct arguments.